We’ve been the experts in tradies insurance since 2010.

 For starters, income protection is only available via financial planners, whereas personal accident insurance is available via insurance brokers like Trade Risk.

-Income protection is generally considered to be a more comprehensive form of cover, but is also a more expensive form of cover.
+Income protection is generally considered to be a more comprehensive form of cover, but also a more expensive form of cover.

 For most tradies, personal accident is a great form of cover, but for high-earning tradies wanting superior coverage, it is worth looking at income protection insurance.